-- Four years funding for the EPIC programme under the European Social Fund Programme for Employment, Inclusion and Learning, managed by The Department of Justice was achieved starting 1 April 2017 - Partial funding for the RISE programme for 3 years starting 1 June 2017 under the National Fund to Promote the Integration of Migrants, also managed by the Department of Justice was also achieved - The Ready for Work Programme received continued funding from The Department of Employment Affairs and Social Protection - Marks and Spencer Ireland continued its long term commitment to contribute financially for work placement provision - SSE Works was funded by SSE Airtricity.
+- Four years funding for the EPIC programme under the European Social Fund Programme for Employment, Inclusion and Learning, managed by The Department of Justice was achieved starting 1 April 2017.
+Funding management moved in 2020 to the Department of Children, Equality, Disability, Integration and Youth.
+Current funding ends in June 2021. - Partial funding for the RISE programme for 3 years starting 1 June 2017 under the National Fund to promote the Integration of Migrants, also managed by the Department of Justice was also achieved.
+Funding ended May 2020. - The Ready for Work Programme received continued funding from The Department of Employment Affairs and Social Protection. - The Women@Work programme receives funding under the European Social Fund Programme for Gender Equality for 3 years, starting December 2019.
+Funding management moved in 2020 to the Department of Children, Equality, Disability, Integration and Youth. - Marks and Spencer Ireland continued its long-term commitment to contribute financially for work placement provision.